-The following amendments to existing standards and IFRIC interpretations have been issued and endorsed by the EU, are effective from 1 January 2019 or earlier, and do not have a significant impact on the Company's financial statements.
+The Company has adopted the following amendments to standards which became effective for the annual reporting period beginning on 1 January 2020.
+The amendments have been issued and endorsed by the EU and do not have a significant impact on the Company's consolidated financial statements.